-The first uses a preconfigured Apache/mod_wsgi installation.
+- The first method uses a preconfigured Apache/mod_wsgi installation.
 In this case your WSGI application entry point must be defined in the

-The second relies on you providing a standalone Python web application script called
+- The second method relies on you to provide a standalone Python web application script called

 app.py.
-This would typically start an embedded Python WSGI server, with the WSGI application entry point being specified within the
+This will typically start an embedded Python WSGI server, with the WSGI application entry point being specified within the

-app.py file, or imported from a separate Python code file such as the
+app.pyfile, or be imported from a separate Python code file, such as the

-For either method, because OpenShift controls the startup of the WSGI server, you must manual integrate the Python agent into your WSGI application.
-It is not possible to use our
+For either method, OpenShift controls the startup of the WSGI server.
+You must manually integrate the Python agent into your WSGI application.
+You cannot use New Relic's

 newrelic-admin wrapper script around the startup of the WSGI server.